K-PaaS/application-platform-guide-eng/user_guide/development_application/eclipse_plugin.md

       Click "Cancel” button to dismiss.
      ![](./images/openpaas-eclipse/image77.png)

-4. The “Mapped URL” is not reflected to the current platform server state.
-Click “Finish” button from the “Mapped URL” setting dialog box to complete.
-If “Cancel” button is clicked, the process done so far gets cancelled.
+4. The “Mapped URL” is not reflected in the current platform server state.
+Click the “Finish” button from the “Mapped URL” setting dialog box to complete.
+If the “Cancel” button is clicked, the process done so far gets canceled.
     ![](./images/openpaas-eclipse/image79.png)

 ##### Modify Mapped URL

 1. Do [***“Check Mapped URL List”***](#매핑된-url-목록-조회) process.

-2. To modify “URL to Map”, select “Mapped URL” to modify from the list and click “Modify” button.
+2. To modify “URL to Map”, select “Mapped URL” to modify from the list and click the “Modify” button.
     ![](./images/openpaas-eclipse/image80.png)

 3. “Add or Modify Application URL” dialog box appears.
-This dialog box allows to modify application.
+This dialog box allows modifying the application.
       Enter the subdomain of your choice and select domain.
 “Deployed URL” will be entered automatically.
       Click “Finish” button after inputting.
     ![](./images/openpaas-eclipse/image81.png)

-4. The “Mapped URL” is not reflected to the current platform server state.
-Click “Finish” button from the “Mapped URL” setting dialog box to complete.
-If “Cancel” button is clicked, the process done so far gets cancelled.
+4. The “Mapped URL” is not reflected in the current platform server state.
+Click the “Finish” button from the “Mapped URL” setting dialog box to complete.
+If the “Cancel” button is clicked, the process done so far gets canceled.
     ![](./images/openpaas-eclipse/image83.png)

 ##### Remove Mapped URL

 1. Do [***“Check Mapped URL List”***](#매핑된-url-목록-조회) process.

 2. To delete the URL to be mapped, select the mapped URL to modify from the list.
-Click “Delete” button at the right and click “Finish” to complete the process.
+Click the “Delete” button on the right and click “Finish” to complete the process.
-    Click “Cancel” to cancel all the process done.
+    Click “Cancel” to cancel all the processes done.
     ![](./images/openpaas-eclipse/image84.png)

 ##### Modify Number of Instances

-Look up for the number of instance from the general section.
+Lookup for the number of instances from the general section.
-Modify the number of instances to as much as you want and click set button.
+Modify the number of instances to as much as you want and click the set button.
-Number of instance modification  is completed.
+Several instance modification is completed.
 ![](./images/openpaas-eclipse/image85.png)

 ##### Memory Limit